karunamahat/JavaScript/README.md

-This file contains HTML and JavaScript code for a calculator.
+This file contains HTML, CSS and JavaScript code for a calculator.